The Bill of Rights for Dummies

 IX

 Even if a "natural" right isn't listed in these articles it is still a right and it cannot be altered nor taken away by the government.
-In short, if in doubt the right is the people's.
+In short, if in doubt, the right belongs to the individual citizen.

 X